 Cap rate is useful, but it has real blind spots.
 Relying on it alone will cost you money:

 - No financing impact.
-A 7% cap rate property with a 7.5% mortgage rate actually loses money on a leveraged basis.
+A 7% cap rate property with a 7.5% mortgage rate actually loses money on a financed basis.
 Always check DSCR and cash-on-cash alongside cap rate.

 - Static snapshot.
 Cap rate uses trailing or current NOI.
 It says nothing about whether rents are rising, expenses are spiking, or the neighborhood is changing.